MarianDietz/secure-msf/ARTIFACT-EVALUATION.md

 ```bash
 python3 run_msf.py 1 [server's ip] msf tsp
 ```
+**This experiment should take less than 10 minutes in a LAN setting.**

 This will create files `berlin52-1-p0.txt`, `brg180-1-p0.txt`, `gr666-1-p0.txt`, `nrw1379-1-p0.txt`, `pcb1173-1-p0.txt` in the `stats` folder.
 These stats files have the same format as those generated for random graphs above.